 The Master track Information Security Technology is a two-year program of 120 ECTS in total.
 The academic year is subdivided into two semesters, the fall semester starting in September, and the spring semester starting in February.
-It is only possible to enter the program in September.
 The program is only offered as a full time study program.
 The curriculum contains both computer science courses and mathematics courses, and consists of a mandatory core program and elective courses.